Virtual Field Trip of a Historic Property

 After capturing all of the required media, Viscape coordinated with Historic Joy Kogawa House's board and education committee to develop engaging interactive touch points for the immersive experience.
 These included a variety of media (websites, text, photos, videos, and audio files), which came together in a comprehensive interactive experience that allows users to navigate around the property, explore the artifacts within it, and engage with embedded interactive elements to learn more.

 All in all, the project was a lot of fun and a total success!
 The interactive field trip is now available online in the English language, and is being used to allow children from anywhere in the world to experience the important educational aspects of the property.
-A Japanese language translation is in the works, and is planned to be completed in mid-2022.
+A Japanese language translation is in the works.